 Walking in the uplands during the winter can require additional equipment and skills and it is important that you are prepared for this in order to enjoy hill walking safely.

-Date – Tuesday the 29th of November 2022
+Date – Tuesday the 21st of March 2023

-Sunset about 1600, dark by 1630.
+Sunset about 1830, dark by about 1900.